 Cataract Surgery May Increase the Progression of Diabetic Retinopathy, Study Warns

-A new study has found that type 2 diabetes patients may face a higher risk of complications such as diabetic retinopathy, bleeding in the eye or retinal detachment in one or both eyes, one year after undergoing cataract surgery.
+A new study suggests that type 2 diabetes patients may face a higher risk of vision complications during the year after undergoing cataract surgery, including the development of diabetic retinopathy, bleeding in the eye or retinal detachment in one or both eyes.

-According to findings published in the journal Ophthalmology on February 14, researchers from the Jones Eye Institute at the University of Arkansas have found that cataract surgery may cause inflammation in the eyes of diabetics that can result in the development or progression of diabetic retinopathy.
+According to findings published in the journal Ophthalmology on February 14, researchers from the Jones Eye Institute at the University of Arkansas indicate that cataract surgery may cause inflammation in the eyes of diabetics, which can result in the development or progression of diabetic retinopathy.

 Cataract surgery is a fairly common procedure that removes the eye’s lens and replaces it with an artificial lens to remove cloudy spots impairing vision.
 The patient’s eye is numbed before the incision and the cataract is removed.
 Patients can suffer side effects like swelling, bleeding, infection and vision loss.

-Diabetics can develop cataracts from consistently high blood sugar.
-Poorly controlled blood sugar, over time, can damage the eyes in many ways.
+Diabetics can develop cataracts from consistently high blood sugar, which can damage the eyes in many ways over time.
 The most common damage is in the form of diabetic retinopathy.
 Proliferative diabetic retinopathy is a late-stage form that causes new blood vessels to grow on the retina and can cause blindness if left untreated.

 For this study, a research team led by Dr. Ahmed Sallam analyzed healthcare data from the TriNetX United States Collaborative research network.
 The data included patients 18 years or older with type 2 diabetes and non-proliferative diabetic retinopathy.
 Patients either underwent routine cataract surgery, or did not, and were matched with control subjects.